RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 Table: Branch Instructions

 For conditional branches, the branch condition can be determined by either scalar or vector operations.
 A scalar compare operation sets the Scalar Condition Code (SCC), which then can be used as a conditional branch condition.
 Vector compare operations set the VCC mask, and VCCZ or VCCNZ then can be used to determine branching.

 Workgroups
 ----------

 Work-groups are collections of wavefronts running on the same compute unit which can synchronize and share data.
 Up to 16 wavefronts (1024 work-items) can be combined into a work-group.
-When multiple wavefronts are in a workgroup, the S\_BARRIER instruction can be used to force each wavefront to wait until all other wavefronts reach the same instruction;
-then, all wavefronts continue.
+When multiple wavefronts are in a workgroup, the S\_BARRIER instruction can be used to force each wavefront to wait until all other wavefronts reach the same instruction; then, all wavefronts continue.
 Any wavefront can terminate early using S\_ENDPGM, and the barrier is considered satisfied when the remaining live waves reach their barrier instruction.

 Data Dependency Resolution
 --------------------------

 Shader hardware resolves most data dependencies, but a few cases must be explicitly handled by the shader program.
 In these cases, the program must insert S\_WAITCNT instructions to ensure that previous operations have completed before continuing.

 The shader has three counters that track the progress of issued instructions.
 S\_WAITCNT waits for the values of these counters to be at, or below, specified values before continuing.

-These allow the shader writer to schedule long-latency instructions, execute unrelated work, and specify when results of long-latency operations are needed.
+These allow the shader writer to schedule long-latency instructions,execute unrelated work, and specify when results of long-latency operations are needed.

 Instructions of a given type return in order, but instructions of different types can complete out-of-order.
 For example, both GDS and LDS instructions use LGKM\_cnt, but they can return out-of-order.

 -  | VM\_CNT: Vector memory count.
    | Determines when memory reads have returned data to VGPRs, or memory